mshanken/shankenbolt/README.md

+Note: in order for these changes to go live with the next auto-deploy, you must locally run

+composer update bolt/bolt

+This will force an update of the composer.lock file so that it points to your latest commit.

 | :warning: Note - Not the latest version |
 |:----------------------------------------|
 | This is the repository for Bolt 3.
 Please know that <br><strong>Bolt 5 has been released</strong>.
 If you are starting a <br>new project, please use the following: